-English Advanced- HSC/Year 12 Implementation for Year 12 from Term 4, 2021
+English Advanced- HSC/Year 12 Implementation for Year 12 from Term 4, 2023

-Task Number Task 1 Task 2 Task 3 Task 4 Nature of Task Extended Response Imaginative Writing and Reflection Multimodal Task HSC Trial Examination Paper 1 and Paper 2 Торіс Common Module: Texts and Human Experiences Module C: The Craft of Writing Module A: Textual Conversations All Modules including Module B: Critical Study of Literature (15 of the 30%) Timing Term 1, Week 2 Term 1, Week 7 Term 2, Week 4 Term 3, Week 3/4 Outcomes Assessed EA12-1, EA12-3 EA12-4, EA12-5, EA12-9 EA12-2, EA12-6, EA12-7 EA12-3, EA12-8 Syllabus Components 1 Weighting % Knowledge and understanding of course content 15% 10% 10% 15% 50 Skills in responding to texts and communication of ideas appropriate to audience, purpose and context across all modes 10% 15% 10% 15% 50 Total % 25 25 20 30 100 Additional Subject Information: should aim to choose ma Students are required to Common Module: Texts and Human Experiences.
+Task Number Task 1 Task 2 Task 3 Task 4 Nature of Task Imaginative Writing and Reflection Extended Response Multimodal Task HSC Trial Examination Paper 1 and Paper 2 Topic Module C: The Craft of Writing Common Module: Texts and Human Experiences Module A: Textual Conversations All Modules including Module B: Critical Study of Literature (15 of the 30%) Timing Term 4, Week 6 Term 1, Week 5 Term 2, Week 4 Term 3, Weeks 3/4 Outcomes Assessed EA12-4, EA12-5, EA 12-1, EA12-3 EA12-2, EA12-6, EA12-3, EA12-8 EA12-9 EA12-7 Syllabus Components Weighting % Knowledge and understanding of course content 10% 10% 15% 15% 50 Skills in responding to texts and communication of ideas appropriate to audience, purpose and context across all modes 10% 10% 10% 20% 50 Total % 20 20 25 35 100 Additional Subject Information: should aim to choose ma Students are required to Common Module: Texts and Human Experiences.
 Students MUST gather a related text relevant to the Module.
-Students should aim to choose material from a variety of textual forms.
+Student should aim to choose material from a variety of textual forms.
 Students are required to read ALL texts in the Christmas holiday break.
 They should re-read Henry IV part 1 prior to the start of Term 2.
 They should read one of the prescribed poems aloud every night for the duration of the course.

-English Extension 1- HSC/Year 12 Implementation for Year 12 from Term 4, 2021
+English Extension 1- HSC/Year 12 Implementation for Year 12 from Term 4, 2023